How to Figure Out What Size Slow Cooker You Should Get

 Kitchn’s pick: Cuisinart 3.5-Quart Programmable Slow Cooker, $47.99

 If You Have a Larger Family or Love Leftovers: Buy a 5-Quart Slow Cooker

 Whether your household includes three or four people, or you’re a couple who actually loves leftovers, a 5-quart slow cooker is an ideal size for you.
 The moderate size accommodates everything from soups and stews to and chilis and casseroles.

 Kitchn’s pick: Hamilton Beach 5-Quart Slow Cooker, $37.99 at HSN

 If You Frequently Cook for a Crowd: Buy a 6-Quart Slow Cooker (or Something Even Larger)

-If your slow cooker plans are all about big-batch cooking or feeding a large potluck crew, you're going to want a 6-quart slow cooker (or something even larger).
+If your slow cooker plans are all about big-batch cooking or feeding a large potluck crew (maybe once we’re all given the green light to gather again), you’re going to want a 6-quart slow cooker or something even larger.
 This large model does it all, and can accommodate those double batches of soup, sauce, and shredded chicken when you want to stock up on freezer meals.
 You can even make smaller recipes in your big slow cooker by using an additional oven-safe baking dish.

 Kitchn’s Pick: All-Clad 7-Quart Gourmet Slow Cooker, $249.99 at Williams Sonoma